Budapestby VisitCity Guides

 Keep these numbers accessible at all times during your Budapest visit

-The number 112 stands as your most important contact.
-This European-wide emergency number connects you to appropriate services 24/7, with operators trained to handle calls in English and other major languages.
-Unlike local numbers, 112 was specifically designed for international travelers who might face language barriers during emergencies.
+112 is the most important number you need to know.
+This European emergency number connects you to the right help 24/7, and the operators can speak English and other languages.
+Unlike local numbers, 112 was made specifically for international travelers who might have trouble with the language during emergencies.

 Smartphone displaying emergency call screen with purple background